voxels/voxels.github.io/_posts/2018-07-15-eliminating-collection-view-tearing-with-xcode-time-profiler-instrument.md

 </p>
 ### Resize the Assets Before Doing Anything Else...

 I also was unhappy with the compression and resizing of the images in the thumbnails in version 1.0.
-Before checking into XCode's [Time Profiler](https://help.apple.com/instruments/mac/current/#/dev44b2b437) instrument, I optimized my collection view image cells and the assets stored on S3.
+Before checking into Xcode's [Time Profiler](https://help.apple.com/instruments/mac/current/#/dev44b2b437) instrument, I optimized my collection view image cells and the assets stored on S3.
 I wanted to make sure that the change in the lift would be measured between the unmodified code using the newly sized assets and the final refactoring for v1.1.

 I determined the correct thumbnail size using [iosres.com](http://iosres.com).
 Our largest thumbnails will potentially take up 2/3 of the width of the screen.
 The logical width of our largest iPhone screen is 414.
 414 * 2 / 3 == 276 points.
 Our images need to be @3x scale to fill each pixel on that width, so 276 * 3 = 828 pixels wide.